-- 1991 'The "Five Points" and the Origins of the Buddhist Schools' The Buddhist Forum Volume II, edited by Tadeusz Skorupski, 27-60.
+- 1991.
+'The "Five Points" and the Origins of the Buddhist Schools.'
+In Tadeusz Skorupski (ed.), The Buddhist Forum Volume II: 27-60.
 London: School of Oriental and African Studies.
 On the points attributed to the Mahāsāṃghika Mahādeva, but originating as earlier Abhidhamma discussion points between the Sarvāstivādins and what were later to become the Theravādins.
-(An earlier and unrevised version is in: Buddhist Essays: A Miscellany: A Memorial Volume in Honour of Venerable Hammalawa Saddhatissa, edited by P. Sorata, L. Perera and K. Goonesena, 79-126.
-London: World Buddhist Foundation, 1992). - 'Person and Self'.
-In Buddhism into the Year 2000: International Conference Proceedings, (no named editor), 15-32.
+(An earlier and unrevised version can be found in P. Sorata, L. Perera and K. Goonesena (eds.), Buddhist Essays: A Miscellany: A Memorial Volume in Honour of Venerable Hammalawa Saddhatissa: 79-126.
+London, World Buddhist Foundation, 1992.) - 1994.
+'Person and Self.'
+In Buddhism into the Year 2000: International Conference Proceedings (no named

+- editor): 15-32.
 Bangkok and Los Angeles: Dhammakaya Foundation.
-On the central idea of the Pudgalavādin schools. - 2001.
-'On the Vibhajjavādins: the Mahiṃsāsaka, Dhammaguttaka, Kassapiya and Tambapaṇṇiya branches of the ancient Theriyas'.
-Buddhist Studies Review 18(2): 131-182.
-On early roots of what became the 'Theravāda'. - 2012.
-'The Teachings of the Abhayagiri School'.
-In How Theravāda is Theravāda?
-Exploring Buddhist Identities, edited by Peter Skilling et al., 67-127.
-Chiang Mai: Silkworm Books.
+On the central idea of the Pudgalayādin schools. - 2001.
+'On the Vibhajjavādins: The Mahiṃsāsaka, Dhammaguttaka, Kassapiya and Tambapaṇṇiya Branches of the Ancient Theriyas.'
+Buddhist Studies Review 18 (2): 131-38: On early roots of what became the 'Theravāda'. - 2012.
+'The Teachings of the Abhayagiri School.'
+In Peter Skilling et al. (eds.), How Theravāda is Theravāda?
+Exploring Buddhist Identities: 67-127.
+Chiang Mai, Silkworm Books.
 On a Mahāyāna-leaning Sri Lankan fraternity. - 2013.
-'Tambapaṇṇiya and Tāmraśātiya'.
-Journal of Buddhist Studies 11: 21-46: on the ancient Sri Lankan school. (oxford.academia.edu only has the abstract, but the article is downloadable from: http://www.ocbs.org/people/fellows-ocbsmain-152/157-lance-cousins)
+'Tambapaṇṇiya and Tāmraśātiya.'
+Journal of Buddhist Studies 11: 21-46.
+On the ancient Sri Lankan school (oxford.academia.edu only has the abstract).